 This Bacon and Fig Guacamole is seriously addictive!
-Loaded with sweet and savory flavors that will delight your taste buds!
+Loaded with sweet and savory flavors it’s a Cinco de Mayo party for your taste buds!

 I will admit, I came late to the guacamole game.
-I was 40 before I even tried it.
+I was way into my 40’s before I even tried it.
 I know, what the?
 All those years I missed out.
 Well, I’m making up for it now.
-I love the classic guacamole, but my amped up versions are seriously addictive.
+I love the classic guacamole, but this amped up version is seriously addictive.

 I enjoyed something similar to today’s Bacon and Fig Guacamole when Tom and I were at a local Mexican restaurant in town, and I knew I’d have to recreate it and share it.
 It’s a combo of sweet and savory flavors, and if left to my own devices, I could eat the entire bowl myself.